 In addition to alerting the operator of system faults, the warning light, in conjunction with the stop light, is used in the diagnostic operation of the engine control system.
 The diagnostic mode begins when the ignition and engine diagnostic switch is on and the engine is not running.
 The amber light flashes at the beginning of a fault code sequence, the red light flashes the three-digit or four-digit code for the active fault and the amber light flashes again to separate the previous red light sequence from the next one.
 Each code will be flashed twice before moving to the next code.
-When all codes have been flashed, the sequence will begin again.
-If no codes are present, both the warning and stop lights will remain on.
+When all codes are present, both the warning and stop lights will remain on.